Top Reasons Why You Can't Stick to a Budget

 Sometimes, we get so caught up in the hamster wheel of life, we forget to ask ourselves what all of this hard work is even for.
 When you’re so busy reacting to the needs and demands of others, then of course, it would be hard to refuse the extra glass of wine at dinner, click “purchase” on Amazon, and order take out for dinner.

-You’re much more likely to change your day-to-day habits when you have a specific goal that represents something you truly want for yourself.
+You’re much more likely to change your day-to-day budgeting habits when you have a specific goal that represents something you truly want for yourself.

 Below are some examples of goals that I hear from clients.
 Guess who is reaching their goals faster?
 The ones with goals they feel obligated to have?
 Or the ones that match their personal values and desires?

-Lame financial goals:
+Lame Budgeting goals: